codeofandrin/apininjas.py/docs/api.rst

-.. currentmodule:: finjas
+.. currentmodule:: apininjas

 :tocdepth: 3

 API Reference
 ==============

-This section provides a detailed overview of the API of finjas.py.
+This section provides a detailed overview of the API of apininjas.py.

 Clients